developerx-official/encrypted_compressed_test/README.md

+#### ⚠ Archived, why not check out GnuPG or PGP?
+They're designed with this use case in mind, and this was really just a test anyways ^^'
+---

 # Encrypted Compressed Test
 An example project to demonstrate basic encryption, compression, and other introductionary concepts written entirely in Rust